-Cluster Leaders are class teachers themselves, but are also accountable for the rates of progress across several classes of students.
+Heads of Department are accountable for the rates of progress across several classes of students.
 Cluster teams meet regularly to discuss work with students, and classes.
 Clusters are grouped by curriculum and age.
 The school is split into first school, middle school and upper school.
 Within this system we have Independence clusters, towards independence clusters, and clusters specialising in Autism and Sensory curriculums.
 First school clusters specialise in the Early Years Foundation Stage curriculum.
 Class teams, led by the class teacher, meet regularly to discuss planning and personalised programmes for students.
 The class teams work closely with the Therapeutic Learning Support Team (Physiotherapy, Speech Therapy and Occupational Therapy and many others) to ensure that students' needs are met.
 The teams will also meet with other external professionals as needed for input into the student's programme.
 Parents/carers will be involved in discussions about their child's education, to help develop the most effective programme.